vivrichards600/AutomatedVisualTesting/README.md

 ```
 ## Debugging when tests fail

 When your tets fail because results were not as expected, the framework will take screenshots of what it actually compared as well as an image displaying where the differences were found.
-The directory where these images are stored are configurable on the app.config.
+The directory where these images are stored are configurable in the app.config.

 ## Settings
 The app.config contains various settings to enable you to specify: